selinajcheng/Research/progress.md

 - [ ] [Computer science series](https://www.3blue1brown.com/topics/computer-science)

 ## Archive and Progress (shelved by dates done; reverse-chronological)
+### 2025-07-21 (Monday)
+- [X] Write prompt (4 choices, 3 numbers or not shown in the image)
+- [X] Manually add 3 numbers (1,2,3) to 12 POV shots

+### Post Tuesday standup cancelled (2025-07-15 to 2025-07-25)
+- [X] Add white material to walls (should show when rendering)
+- [X] Add green material to object (should show when rendering overhead)
+- [X] Fix the script to render first-person shots (12 angles and therefore 12 camera coords?)
+    - [X] Make the naming of the rendered images unique, e.g., x-, y-, z-coordinates of the camera and the angle from which the shot was taken
+    - Should make it so that it's as if you're standing inside the set up and looking down at it from an angle (you're bending your head), you're walking in a circle around a center point, stopping every 30 degrees and taking a photo directed at the center point.

 ### 2025-07-14
 - [X] Determine coordinates for objects (did so imprecisely)
 - [X] Get [Cursor for students](https://www.trycursor.com/en/students)
 - [X] Retroactively record progress
+- [X] Finish rendering script for overhead shots

 ### Gap (did not record progress during this time)
 - [X] Continue working on recreating the triangle map tasks